alexsky177/chat/readme.md

 ]);

-If you want change text on the splash screen at first startup (it is shown to the user only once): go to path static/js/pref.js, change text in lines 57-61.
+If you want change text on the splash screen at first startup (it is shown to the user only once):

-3) Open index.html to start.
+3) go to path static/js/pref.js,
+4) change text in lines 57-61.

+5) Open index.html.

 Used frontpage html and css from this project